sameerkhule1/LocalizationApplication/README.md

 selected in the ‘Anchor deployment’ field.
 The ‘Side’ represents the edge and side of a hexagon and triangle respectively, so in other words, it represents the distance between anchors.
 The user can change the density of anchors in the network area by changing the value of ‘Side’ filed in the interface.
-Figures 30 (a) and 30 (b) represent the ‘Triangular Grid’ with ‘Side’ 25m and 15m respectively.
 If the user leaves the ‘Side’ field blank, the application automatically selects the ‘Side’.
 For hexagonal deployment: half of the Anchor range and for triangular deployment: same as the Anchor range.